-Note: To find out if you are required to report this information on a 2012 federal income tax return, see the federal income tax instructions or contact the IRS or your tax professional.
+Note: To find out if you are required to report this information on your Federal income tax return, contact the Internal Revenue Service or visit the IRS website.

 Q: Why did I receive a Form 1099 from the State in the mail?
 I thought the form was not being mailed out this year?

-A: The State of New Jersey will no longer mail Form 1099-G, Certain Government Payments, to report the amount of a State tax refund a taxpayer received.
-This Form 1099-G information will only be available online.
+A: The State of New Jersey no longer mails Form 1099-G, Certain Government Payments, to report the amount of a State tax refund a taxpayer received.
+This information will only be available online.

 The State will continue to mail a paper Form 1099-INT, Interest Income, to any individual who received during the tax year interest paid on a tax refund or interest paid in connection with an unclaimed property claim.
 Form 1099-INT information is not available online.

 A: New Jersey law requires the Division to apply refunds or credits to outstanding deficiencies.
-The 1099-G statement reflects your total overpayment amount for the 2011 tax year.
-The fact that some or all of your overpayment was applied to another year does not affect the amount shown on your 1099-G, and should be reported on your 2012 Federal tax return if you are required to do so.
+The 1099-G statement reflects your total overpayment amount for the 2013 tax year.
+The fact that some or all of your overpayment was applied to another year does not affect the amount shown on your 1099-G, and it should be reported on your 2014 Federal tax return if you are required to do so.

 A: The Division is required to report the total overpayment amount allowed on your return.
 The total overpayment is the amount of your overpayment before any donations are elected to be made.
 You are subject to the same Federal reporting requirements as if you had received a check for the full amount of your overpayment.

-A: We are required to report refund transactions in the year they actually occur.
-Since your 2010 refund was issued in 2012, we cannot issue a 1099-G as if the transaction took place in 2011.
-You should contact the Internal Revenue Service, or visit their website to find out what action you should take to correct the reporting error.
+A: The Division is required to report refund transactions in the year they actually occur.
+Since your 2012 refund was issued in 2014, we cannot issue a 1099-G as if the transaction took place in 2013.
+You should contact the Internal Revenue Service, or visit their website to find out how to correct the reporting error.

-A: Our records apparently show that a refund for 2009 was issued on your account during 2012.
-Since the transaction took place in 2012, the income would be reported on your 2012 Federal return if required to do so by the IRS.
-If you don't have a record of filing an amended New Jersey return for 2009, or of resolving a claim or dispute related to your 2009 return during 2012, you can contact the Division of Taxation for an explanation.
-Call our Customer Service Center at (609) 292-6400, send us an e-mail, or write to us at PO Box 266, Trenton, New Jersey 08695-0266.
+A: Our records apparently show that a refund for 2011 was issued on your account during 2014.
+Since the transaction took place in 2014, the income would be reported on your 2014 Federal return if required by the IRS.
+If you don't have a record of filing an amended New Jersey return for 2011, or of resolving a claim or dispute related to your 2011 return during 2014, you can contact the Division of Taxation for an explanation.
+Call our Customer Service Center at (609) 292-6400 or write to us at PO Box 266, Trenton, New Jersey 08695-0266.